All Episodes

 Great to have you along for the ride today.

-Rush Limbaud, general all-around good guy, well-known radio racantur, and to some the most dangerous man in America.
+Rush Limbaugh, general all-around good guy, well-known radio racon tour, and to some, the most dangerous man in America.

-A hotline is one of these inside the beltway Bibles.
+The hotline is one of these Inside the Beltway Bibles.

 Massachusetts Senator John Kerry said last night that if Democrats retake the House, there is a solid case to bring articles of impeachment against President Bush for allegedly misleading the country about pre-war intelligence, according to several Democrats who attended.